Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Applications

-We consider the random operator $H^L_\omega:=H^L(A_\omega)$ and denote its eigenvalues by $E_n^L(\omega)$, enumerated non-decreasingly and counting multiplicities.
+We denote the eigenvalues of the operator $(H^L_\omega)_\omega$ by $E_n^L(\omega)$, enumerated non-decreasingly and counting multiplicities.
 Using the results on eigenvalue lifting, we may prove a Wegner estimate for the random divergence-type operator $(H^L_\omega)_\omega$.

-\begin{remark} In general, the random operator $(H_\omega)_\omega$ is not ergodic.
-However, if we assume that the random variables $(\omega_j)$ are i.i.d., the single-site perturbations satisfy $u_j=u(\cdot-j)$ for some bounded and compactly supported function $u\geq \indic_{B(0,\delta_-)}$, and the matrix $A$ is $\ZZ^d$-periodic, then the random operator is ergodic and has therefore almost sure spectrum $\Sigma$.
-Note that for $\ZZ^d$-periodic $A$ the assumption \eqref{eq:DIR-assumption} is satisfied for all cubes $\L_L$ if it is satisfied for $\L_1$. \end{remark}
+\begin{remark} In general, the random operator $(H^L_\omega)_\omega$ is non-ergodic.
+However, if we assume that the random variables $(\omega_j)$ are iid, the single-site perturbations satisfy $u_j=u(\cdot-j)$ for some bounded, compactly supported, and Lipschitz continuous function $u\geq \indic_{B(0,\delta_-)}$, and the matrix $A$ is $\ZZ^d$-periodic, then the random operator is ergodic and has therefore almost sure spectrum.
+Let us emphasize that for $\ZZ^d$-periodic $A$ the assumption \eqref{eq:DIR-assumption} is satisfied for all cubes $\L_L$ if it is satisfied for $\L_1$. \end{remark}